bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

   vinegar](http://vimcasts.org/blog/2013/01/oil-and-vinegar-split-windows-and-project-drawer)
   problem.

-- `m` marks entries for bulk operation such as deletion or opening.
+- `m` marks entries for bulk operation such as deletion or opening

-- `N` and `K` create new files and directories respectively.
+- `N` and `K` create new files and directories respectively

-- `D` removes content.
+- `D` removes content

-- `R` renames content.
+- `R` renames content

-- `H` toggles hidden content.
+- `H` toggles hidden content

-- `s` and `v` will open files in either horizontal or vertical splits.
+- `s` and `v` will open files in either horizontal or vertical splits

-- `r` reloads the directory under the cursor, use this to update *fern* with filesystem changes that occur outside Vim.
+- `r` reloads the directory under the cursor, use this to update *fern* with filesystem changes that occur outside Vim

-- 'd' toggle dot files
+- 'd' toggles dot files

 - `<` and `>` will change up and down the directory hierarchy.